 The board of directors’ independence from the executive management team is ensured by the following:

-- separation of the roles of chairman and managing director, with the chairman being independent;
+• separation of the roles of chairman and chief executive officer, with the chairman being independent;

-- the audit, investment, nomination, remuneration, risk and social and ethics committees having a majority of independent directors;
+• the audit, investment, nomination, remuneration, risk, special and social and ethics committees having a majority of independent non-executive directors;

 The following independent non-executive directors chair the various sub-committees of the board:

-The independence of the non-executive directors was assessed and all are considered independent in terms of the requirements of King III.
+The independence of the non-executive directors was assessed, and all are considered independent in terms of the requirements of King IVTM.
 Independence evaluations are done annually.

-The audit committee presently comprises: Djurk Venter (chairman) (appointed October 2009), Kura Chihota (appointed November 2010) and Jan Potgieter (appointed December 2015), all of whom are independent non-executive directors.
+The audit committee presently comprises: Djurk Venter (chair), Robin Lockhart-Ross and Jan Potgieter, all of whom are independent non-executive directors.
 The managing director and financial director attend meetings as invitees.
 The committee members have unlimited access to all information, documents and explanations required in the discharge of their duties, as do the external auditors.